-Richard K. Fox took over the National Police Gazette in 1877 and soon began featuring boxing within the Gazette’s pages.
+Back in 1877, Richard K. Fox took over the National Police Gazette and soon began featuring boxing within the Gazette’s pages.
 This was prize fighting, by the London Prize Ring Rules.
 There were no gloves, no wraps, no protection of any sort from the waist up.
 And it was totally illegal in every jurisdiction within the United States.

 Prize fighting had always been illegal in the U.S. But it was popular nonetheless, until the first high-profile tragedy occurred in 1842.
 In a match in Hastings, New York, Christopher Lilly essentially beat Thomas McCoy to death.
 And the combination of a law-enforcement crackdown and the public’s shock at the incident put a pall over the sport in this country for a generation.

 John L. Sullivan, like Muhammad Ali 80 years later, had phenomenal ring skills combined with an uncanny feel for promotion and public relations.
 Did Fox and Sullivan really hate each other as is commonly thought?
 After all, Fox was Irish Protestant and Sullivan Irish Catholic.
-Was it a coincidence that their conflict produced the greatest boxing matches of the late 19th century, bringing Sullivan, the Police Gazette, and boxing in general to heights no one could have imagined?
+But Ali and Howard Cosell were much friendlier than they appeared on camera.
+Was it a coincidence that Sullivan and Fox’s conflict produced the greatest boxing matches of the late 19th century, bringing Sullivan, the Police Gazette, and boxing in general to heights no one could have imagined?
 Don’t bet on it.

 After more than 10 years of Fox and Sullivan’s efforts, boxing was on the threshold of mainstream acceptance.
 But there was one catch: it had to be gloved, Marquess of Queensberry Rules.
 In 1892, Sullivan fought James Corbett for the first gloved championship to be held completely legally in the light of day.
 From that point on, professional boxing followed the gloved path and the bare-knuckle variety was left to the back alleys and dark corners.

-With that—and other factors and influences—in mind, bare knuckle boxing has been experiencing a renaissance.
+With that—and other factors and influences—in mind, bare-knuckle boxing has been experiencing a renaissance.
 Yet it picks up right where it left off in 1889: as illegal as the day is long.
 This in spite of the fact that safety precautions are now abundant, so a repeat of a Thomas McCoy incident is remote.
-Bouts are no longer governed by the London Prize Ring Rules, which allowed stand-up grappling, throwing, and the rule that said if a fighter was able to walk to the center of the ring without assistance the fight would go on.
+Bouts are no longer governed by the London Prize Ring Rules, which allowed stand-up grappling, throwing, and no time limits.
+If a fighter was able to walk to the center of the ring without assistance the fight would go on.
 Fighters like McCoy had to rely on his seconds to know he’d had enough and to stop the fight, whereas impartial referees have that job today.